Retrieve to Explain: Evidence-driven Predictions for Explainable Drug Target Identification: Acknowledgments

-The authors would like to thank Nicola Richmond and Julien Fauqueur for their helpful comments and feedback during drafting, Bradleigh Whitton and James Grey for applying their biological expertise to annotate evidence for validation of GPT-4 \textit{Evidence Annotations} datasets, Alison McGarvey and Eryk Kropiwnicki for their help and advice on the process for templating genetics data into sentences, Antonios Poulakakis Daktylidis for their assistance with validation of the \textit{Clinical Trial Outcomes} data, and Hao-Chih Lee for their helpful insights on evaluations of evidence explanations.
+The authors would like to thank Nicola Richmond and Julien Fauqueur for their helpful comments and feedback during drafting, Bradleigh Whitton and James Grey for applying their biological expertise and consenting to the use of their evidence annotations for validation of GPT-4 \textit{Evidence Annotations} datasets (Clinical Trial Outcomes and Gene Description Facts respectively), Alison McGarvey and Eryk Kropiwnicki for their help and advice on the process for templating genetics data into sentences, Antonios Poulakakis Daktylidis for their assistance with validation of the \textit{Clinical Trial Outcomes} data, and Hao-Chih Lee for their helpful insights on evaluations of evidence explanations.